 This simple trap can help you enjoy your time outdoors without being bothered by no see ums.
 You can set them up around the breeding grounds, bird baths, standing water, or areas where ums tend to lay eggs.
 This is a natural way to get rid of no see ums.

-- Made with a plant-based active ingredient and contains no added dyes
+- Outdoor mosquito spray is formulated with a plant-based active ingredient and contains no added dyes, making it ideal for camping, hiking, running and...

 6. Crank Up Your Air Conditioner